maxfordham/mxf-code-docs/book/docs/index.md

 This documentation aims to provide high-level, non-verbose notes outlining Max Fordham's engineering software development infrastructure.
 Links to external sources and standards to describe the approach are preferred where possible.
-The intended audience are those contributing / maintaining internal development tools, or external parties / collaborators interested in our approach.
+The intended audience are those contributing-to and maintaining internal development tools, or external parties and collaborators interested in our approach.
 Code snippets are encouraged.

+**We stand on the shoulders of giants**.
+Our software is built on robust, high-quality opensource packages, and we are proud to share the work that we produce with the opensource community.
+When writing code there are always many solutions a problem;
-We stand on the shoulders of giants.
-See below for key packages on which we rely.
+we standardise the technologies we use for a given task to ensure a consistent approach across projects.
+See below for key technologies on which we rely.

 :::{panels}
 :container: +full-width text-center